Ever since I was a young child I have been fascinated with business.

 In the early 1990s I pioneered software lending in British Libraries, which was something that had never been done before, and it would be many years before Blockbusters brought the same kind of service to the high streets.
 At the time there were 192 library authorities in the United Kingdom and we had the enviable record of supplying all but three of them.
 In 1995 we formed a distribution partnership with Askews, the leading library supplier of the time, and in 1999 I sold the business to Chivers, which became part of the BBC two years later.

-In the mid 1990 1999 I became the co-owner and Managing Director of Didio, a digital audio distribution company specialising in audiobooks and started with seed funding of $5 million.
+Later that year I became the co-owner and Managing Director of Didio, a digital audio distribution company specialising in audiobooks and started with seed funding of $5 million.
 After a very successful start where we signed deals with pretty much every major publisher, we had to close the business down in 2001 when the dot-com bubble burst.
 This business was briefly resurrected as Spoken Network in 2005 and was growing to be a viable competitor to Audible, but when Amazon took over Audible in 2007 the writing was on the wall.

 By this point I’d been in business for nearly three decades and over that time my passion for business had never wained.
 I still devoured business books with relish, and there were few things I enjoyed more than helping other people start and grow their own business - and this got me to thinking.
 My company mantra had always been *Benefit Others*, so wasn’t it time that I started to do this through sharing what I’d learned and truly helping other people to achieve the success I had and to fulfil their dreams in the way that I’d fulfilled mine.